MileneCV/Stroke_Prediction_project/README.md

  ![Stroke_Prediction_project_2](heat_map.png)

-  Stroke has a higher correlation with age (0.25) and mild correlation with hypertension, heart_disease and avg_glucose_level.
+  Stroke shows a stronger correlation with age (0.25) and mild correlation with hypertension, heart_disease and avg_glucose_level.

 ### Results